The Healing (film): Plot

 Days later, Jed learns through CCTV footage that Cookie has been possessed by her doppelganger and calls Seth.
 At her father's birthday party, Seth is visited by a normal-looking Cookie, who kills her houseboy Boni.
 As Seth receives Jed's call, Cookie stabs her.
 Jed arrives and tries to stop Cookie from killing her.
 But Cookie's doppelganger touches Jed, creating another doppelganger in his image who then tries to kill Seth.
-At the prison, Dario anticipates the new life that will be transported to him, but is shot dead by Melchor.
-A crow falls from the sky, signifying the end of the curse and the vanishing of the doppelgangers.
+At the prison, Dario anticipates the new life that will be transported to him but is shot dead by Melchor.
+A crow falls from the sky, signifying the curse's end and the doppelgangers' vanishing.
 An unconscious Cookie is woken up by Seth and Jed.